GurnoorOberoi/Eth-Avax-Intermediate-Module-2/README.md

 ## Get Started
 ### Executing Program
-To run this program, you can use VS Code or Gitpod , an online Solidity Compilar.
-To get started, go to the Gitpod Workspace in Gitpod .
+To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at Remix Ethereum.

 ``` Solidity
 // SPDX-License-Identifier: UNLICENSED